 Iceland is full of natural beauty, but it is also full of natural hazards, which are perhaps its number one draw card.
 Some of the worst dangers pertain to geysers, which erupt and burn travelers each year.
 Other travelers have accidently become injured stepping into a hot spring or boiling mud pool.
 Few of these areas have warning signs or protective barriers against falling or getting injured, which is why some people get too close.
 The responsibility of safety lies mainly on the traveler.

 However Iceland has one of the world's best monitoring systems for its natural hazards, and their emergency rescue services are of a very high standard due to skill and experience in dealing with the variety of hazards which pose a risk to human and animal life.

-Iceland is one of the world's youngest countries geologically and is continually geothermally active.
-It has 30 active volcanic systems comprised of approximately 130 volcanoes within 4 volcanic zones.
+Iceland is one of the world's youngest countries geologically, and is geothermally active.
+It has 30 active volcanic systems comprised of approximately 130 volcanoes within four volcanic zones.
 Often when one volcano has erupted, the eruption of a connecting volcano will usually follow.

 But volcanoes are just one of the reasons travelers go there each year.
 With volcanoes comes danger and potential disruption to your trip.
 Iceland has some of the best volcano experts in the world and many of the country's major volcanoes are monitored for signs of unrest.

-May 2011 - The Grimsvotn volcano eruption ejects a large amount of gases and ash into the air, causing further chaos in the European air space.
+In May 2011 the Grimsvotn volcano eruption ejected a large amount of gases and ash into the air, causing further chaos in the European air space.

 Grimsvotn is considered to be Iceland's most active volcano, and also lies under Vatnajokull, posing a flood risk should the volcano erupt.